French Immersion Residential Program in France

 - As much (or as little) homework as you want: listening activities, preparation for conversation/discussion, structured reading…

-- 3 meals a day with me and my sons (when they are with me) unless you prefer to take off on your own.
+- 2 meals a day with me (breakfast and lunch) unless you prefer to take off on your own.

-- 2 accompanied excursions or cultural activities – eg. a visit of some of the castles of the region, or a long hike in the countryside + picnic, or a visit of the city of Bergerac or other with lunch in a simple restaurant – according to your interests.
+- 2 accompanied excursions or cultural activities – eg. a visit of some of the castles of the region, or a long hike in the countryside + picnic, a tour of a village + lunch in a simple restaurant – according to your interests.

 - Preferred arrival date on Sunday, departure the next Saturday – but I’m flexible on the days.